zieka/cas/developer/Contributor-Guidelines.md

 ## What can I work on?

-All contributions are extremely welcomed with open arms regardless of shape, size and color.
+All contributions are extremely welcomed with open arms regardless of shape, size, and color.
 You may be interested in helping with fixing typos, writing documentation, authoring test cases, developing code, squashing bugs, etc. All is welcome.

 [More contributions simply equal more confidence](https://apereo.github.io/2017/03/08/the-myth-of-ga-rel/).